syntax-tree/unist-util-parents/README.md

 #### `parents(ast) -> wrappedAst`

-Wraps AST with a proxy that imposes two additional properties on all nodes:
+Wraps AST with a proxy that imposes three additional properties on all nodes:

 - `parent` — parent link, `null` for the root node.
 - `node` — link to the original AST node, e.g. for adding or changing attributes.
+- `index()` — method that returns index of this node in the parent's `children` array, `null` for the root node.

 None of these properties are enumerable, and the original AST is _not changed_.
 This means you can JSON.stringify the wrapped tree and it is just the same.